tyaga/sfVkontaktePlugin/README.md

 ### User

-In any place in your code you have an $user variable
+In any place in your code you have:

+the model User
 		$this->user // in actions, instance of model User class
 		$user 		// the same one in templates

-and
+and vkontakte security user
 		$this->getUser() // in actions, instance of sfVkontakteUser
 		$sf_user 		 // in templates

+Model User has a number of fields.
+First, it has all the fields defined in plugin app.yml.
+Also it has **settings** field - api settings that user set.
+Finally, it has a fetched_at field - date and time when users settings was saved.

+Use Doctrine Collection $this->user->Friends - to get friends list of current user.

 ### Client side, App and Upload classes